 How is Child Custody Determined in Arizona?

 During a divorce, a couple will have to agree on many difficult issues.
 Out of all the decisions which are involved in a divorce, perhaps the most difficult is in regards to child custody.
 You need to know the specifics of how child custody is determined in Arizona.

 Although both parents want what is best for their children, agreeing what this exactly looks like can be hard.
 The State of Arizona has rules and guidelines in place to help parents be able to work through these issues and seek to find a solution that is in the best interests of the child.

-If the case has to be heard in family court, the judge will attempt to make his or her decision based upon what is best for the child.
+If the case has to be heard in family court, the judge will attempt to make his or her decision based on what is best for the child.
 The judge will hear from both parents and take into account their wishes in the matter.
 If the child is relocating, the judge will also take into consideration their ability to adjust to new living arrangements.
 If one of the parents has a history of domestic violence or substance abuse, this could also have a bearing on who receives custody.

 How is Custody Determined in Arizona | Forms of Child Custody in Arizona